Articles of Incorporation and Rules

 Chapter 4 General Meeting and General Assembly

-(Establishment of a General Meeting of Representatives)
+(Establishment of the General Assembly)

 (Number of Representatives)